Angel-A15/book-catalog/README.md

   * Signing up will require: valid email address, username, and password
   * Logging in will require: email address and password
-  * Logging out will return the page back to
+  * Logging out will return the page to default when the application is opened

 ## Description
+In order to construct an application to fulfill my clients requests, I have styled a codebase with the following:
+ * Replaced existing Restful API's with a GraphQl API structure
+ * Modified existing authentication middleware to comply in context with GraphQL

+ * Established Apollo Provider to ebable requests to communticate with Apollo Server
+ * A front/back end data base that consist of implicating mutations, queries, and import/export typeDefs and resolvers

 ## Preview to Page